jaydenxjayden/Google-Cybersecurity-Cert/README.md

 <h1>Google-Cybersecurity-Cert</h1>

 <h2>My first certification in cybersecurity.
 I feel google has done an amazing job with this course and I have learnt a lot throughout the whole course.
-It is also highly recommended by the internet, when I first started out learning about cybersecurity.
-I never had so much fun learning!</h2> <br>
+It is also highly recommended by the internet, and the content was very engaging.</h2> <br>

 Certificate for completing the course: <br>
   <img src="https://i.imgur.com/5KjjSKS.png" height="60%" width="70%" alt="cert"/> <br>